ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 The following properties are set:
 - The [Date Cell Editor](/provided-cell-editors/#date-cell-editor) is used for editing.
-- For AG Grid Enterprise, `filterParams.valueFormatter` is set to format the values using the Value Formatter (from the data type definition).
+- For AG Grid Enterprise, `filterParams.valueFormatter` is set to format the values using the Value Formatter.

 ### Date as String